Ying Wa Girls' School: Redevelopment of campus

-Since its establishment in 1900 by the London Missionary Society, Ying Wa Girls' School has been serving at its present site, providing education with a Christian character to young girls (and boys for a brief period) of Hong Kong of all classes.
 In December 2009, Ying Wa announced its redevelopment project.
 Supported by the Education Bureau, a new campus will replace the existing one on the same Robinson Road-Bonham Road site which has housed the school for over a century.
 On completion, available ground area will be expanded by about 50%, thus making it possible to overcome the recurring and constant lack of space since the founding.
-New spacious facilities and advanced installations will help Ying Wa take on the increasing demands of a fast-changing and diversified secondary curriculum.

 In November 2011, Ying Wa Girls' School received HK $10 million from the Li Ka Shing Foundation.
-It was used to establish the Li Chong Yuet Ming Student Development Fund to provide opportunities for students to become global citizens through international exchanges and strengthen their commitment to the local community through social service, in line with the school motto "To serve and not to be served."
-The fund was named after Madam Amy Li Chong Yuet-ming, wife of Li Ka Shing, who attended the school.
+It was used to establish the Li Chong Yuet Ming Student Development Fund to provide opportunities for students, named after Madam Amy Li Chong Yuet-ming, wife of Li Ka-shing, who attended the school.

-After a long journey, Ying Wa has eventually embarked on a new page of its history in mid-March 2019 with the “Big Move” from the decanting site of Sham Shui Po back to Robinson Road.
+In 2015, building work for the new school campus in Robinson Road began.
+The school moved to Sham Shui Po for that period.

 Relationship with Ying Wa College

 Ying Wa College is a school for boys founded also by the London Missionary Society.
 The Principal of Ying Wa College, Mr. Allan Cheng, is a member of the Incorporated Management Committee of Ying Wa Girls' School, while Mr. Francis Kwan is also a member of the Committee of Ying Wa College.